claresudbery/ElevatorKata01/README.md

 			(and there is probably a danger that some poor person would get left stranded on the top floor because fetching them would never represent the most efficient use of the resource)

 Tests which might need writing:
+Multiple lifts: When people make 'move' requests that are opposite direction to their initial 'call' request,
+	the lift will still honour their request once it has finished going in the other direction.
 If the lift runs out of upwards requests
 	... and starts processing downwards requests...
 	... but the next downwards request is coming from a higher floor...